-Students in SILP are responsible for their own learning and therefore must be highly motivated and disciplined.
-Your resources for the course are the text, the tutor and audio, and for some languages also videos or software.
-The courses require that you spend at least one hour daily listening to audio in addition to studying the textbooks.
-Most audio/video recordings are available in the Foreign Language Resource Center (FLRC)—located in Chicago Hall—or online.
+SILP classes are flipped classroom courses.
+This means students in SILP are responsible for their own learning and therefore must be highly motivated and disciplined.
+Your resources for the course are the text, the tutor and audio / video files.
+The courses require that you spend at least one hour daily with self-study of the language.
+Audio / video files and additional study materials are provided on Moodle for each course.

 You meet twice a week in small groups with a tutor who is a native speaker of the target language.
 The tutor is not a “teacher” and is not expected to be an expert but will correct grammar and pronunciation.
 The tutorial sessions are mandatory and attendance will be a factor in your grade.